The World of Steampunk: Goggles, Gaiters & Glory

 Oh, definitely its commentary on modern society.
 Whenever you get a combined aesthetic and literary movement with so many other aspects.
 One feels compelled to ask why it is being born right now, and what it may tell us about ourselves, our desires, and our feelings about the greater society around us.

-How your interest in steampunk affected the formation of your characters, what with Victorian mores and all.
+How has your interest in steampunk affected the formation of your characters, what with Victorian mores and all.
 Speculate as to what they and their relative relationships would be like had they been born in another time, such as today?

 The Victorian side of steampunk is vital to my characters and to my enjoyment of writing them.
 I experience gleeful joy when taking modern tropes ~ a strong urban fantasy heroine, barbaric alpha male, flamboyant San Francisco gay man ~ and making them play nice within an 1870's British class and etiquette system.
 Suddenly my strong heroine has to cut more with her tongue than a knife, is worried about showing her ankles, and constantly seeks both a useful role in society and friends who value her intelligence and wit.
 My alpha male becomes a werewolf chaffing against the rules of polite society and proper dress.
 My flamboyant gay vampire borrows from both Oscar Wilde and the Scarlet Pimpernel, manipulating the threads of society over centuries, his relationships bittersweet and complex, allowing him to be more than just a gay BFF.